 In addition to the lectures, students will participate in a mandatory laboratory section that meets once a week.
-Lab activities will consist primarily of hands-on data analysis using Excel, applying the concepts introduced in lecture.
+Lab activities will consist primarily of hands-on data analysis using Excel or R (student's choice), applying the concepts introduced in lecture.